AdityaVallabh/api-fuzzer/docs/files.md

 # Configuration Files

-## Whitelisting APIs
+## Allowed APIs

-The **whitelist.cfg**  gives the ability to whitelist specific APIs in the spec.
-The following whitelist.cfg would generate tests for endpoints like: `/v1/users`, `/v1/users/{id}`, `/v1/users/{id}/forgotPassword` etc.
+The **allowedAPIs.cfg**  gives the ability to allow specific APIs in the spec.
+The following allowedAPIs.cfg would generate tests for endpoints like: `/v1/users`, `/v1/users/{id}`, `/v1/users/{id}/forgotPassword` etc.

 ```yml
 /v1/users
 ```

-By default, if no whitelist.cfg is provided, it is assumed that all the APIs have to be tested.
+By default, if no allowedAPIs.cfg is provided, it is assumed that all the APIs have to be tested.

 ## Blacklisting Endpoints